 Want to combine a large number of Excel sheets?

-Sheetgo enables you to combine data from up to 80 different source files into one.
+Sheetgo enables you to combine data from an unlimited amount of source files into one.
 Instead of selecting each file manually, you can save time and automate another stage of your work by consolidating from a folder.